-Happy people bond, the unhappy ones buy compulsively Latest study.
+Happy people bond, the unhappy ones buy compulsively

 According to Aristoteles, happiness is the pleasure we feel through an action.
 Since the ’50s, this concept has been interpreted in a very materialistic way.
 It presupposes that we obtain pleasure through the action of consuming objects.
-In other words, people will be happy when they buy new clothes, the latest designer bag, a bigger house and so on.
+In other words, people will be happy buying new clothes, the latest designer bag, a bigger house and so on.
 But of course, these little pleasures don’t last long; hence consumers are never able to satiate their craving for more.
 In most cases, unhappy people end up buying compulsively, forgetting any other source of happiness.

-Different types of shopaholics
+Different Types of Shopaholics

 There are different types of compulsive buyers.
 For example, people who go crazy during sales and must buy anything that is a bargain, even if they don’t need it.
 There are those who shop to relieve emotional distress.
 And there are also collectors, who believe they need to have one item in each colour to feel complete.
 Additionally, among other types of compulsive shoppers are people who think buying flashy things to seem big spenders and impress others will make them happy.
 Regardless of the type of shopaholic they are, two-thirds of compulsive buyers suffer from anxiety or depression.
 And at the end of the day, they are all trying to fill a void in their lives.